0

 Introduction to Logging

-Logging for security, auditability, troubleshooting, etc. is very important in any system and this article summarizes the logging associated with LogicNets solution.
-Below are outlined the different logging mechanisms in place starting with those events closest to the business process/solution and ending with notes about infrastructure logging.
+Logging for security, auditability, troubleshooting, and other uses is very important in any system, and this article summarizes the logging associated with LogicNets' solution.
+The following lists logging mechanisms in place starting with those events closest to the business process/solution.
 Note that infrastructure logging is relevant for hosted installations only.

 • Debug Logging